cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_report.md

 **Score**: 4/10

-> *The rendering shows notable geometric and textural inconsistencies: warped patterns, misaligned edges, depth/perspective errors, and non-uniform texture tiling.
-These issues reduce realism, indicating a reconstruction with structural and appearance artifacts rather than a faithful real-world scene.*
+> *The rendering exhibits noticeable geometric distortions (curved/warped wall) and depth inconsistencies.
+Texture fidelity is degraded by blur and artifact patterns, resulting in modest overall realism.
+Improvements needed in geometric fidelity, depth cues, and texture consistency to approach photorealistic reconstruction.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Pattern appears stretched/warped across the main wall surface, suggesting non-rigid or misaligned mesh tiling.
+- ⚠️ **Curved Or Warped Walls**: The wall texture appears warped and curved rather than flat, suggesting distorted geometry.
-- ⚠️ **Misaligned Edges**: Edges near the frame and vertical features do not align cleanly with adjacent surfaces, indicating potential stitching artifacts or depth mismatch.
+- ⚠️ **Depth Or Perspective Errors**: Depth cues are inconsistent; foreground detail dominates and background lacks coherent perspective.
-- ⚠️ **Depth Or Perspective Errors**: Depth cues are inconsistent; scale and perspective do not convincingly align across the scene (foreground vs background misprojection).
+- 🎨 **Floating Artifacts**: Fine stray strands/lines in the texture that do not align with real geometry.
-- 🎨 **Over Blur**: Overall softening/blurrier regions reduce sharpness of fine details, not typical of a real scene.
+- 🎨 **Over Blur**: Overall softness reduces sharpness and edge definition.
-- 🎨 **Texture Inconsistency**: Tiling and repetitive patterns show abrupt changes; texture consistency across surfaces is not uniform.
+- 🎨 **Texture Inconsistency**: Repetitive pattern with uneven shading/lighting across the surface.

 ### View 11 (300°)